MicrosoftDocs/Dynamics-365-Operations.de-de/hr/index.md

 ---

-# Welcome to human resources
+# TEST DE DEWelcome to human resources

 [!include[banner](includes/banner.md)]

-Human resources streamlines many routine recordkeeping tasks and automates a number of processes related to staffing your organization.
+TEST DE DEHuman resources streamlines many routine recordkeeping tasks and automates a number of processes related to staffing your organization.
 It also provides a framework for human resources staff to manage areas of oversight.
 These areas include employee recruitment and retention, benefits administration, training, performance reviews, and change management.

 You can use Human resources to complete these tasks: